Leading without Authority

 A visionary product manager leads others by inspiring a shared vision.
 It describes the ultimate reason for creating the product and acts the product’s true north that pulls people in the right direction.
 A visionary leader says, “come with me”, and lets people work out the details of how to get there.

 Being a visionary leader is particularly helpful when creating a new product or a major product update.
-It encourages ownership and responsibility.
+It encourages shared ownership and responsibility.
 It provides motivation and direction.
 But as mentioned before, this leadership style requires that people have the time, expertise, and willingness to figure out how to achieve an overarching goal.
 This is not always the case, for instance, when the product is in crisis or when people don’t buy into the vision.

 The Affiliative Product Manager

 An affiliative product manager puts people first, creates harmony, and builds strong relationships.
 This makes people feel appreciated and improves collaboration.
 Applying this leadership style helps you establish a trustful relationship with a new development team and new stakeholders and it facilitates building a new product management team.
+It is similar to servant-leadership, an approach that suggests that leaders should serve the people they lead.

-Second, helping people bond, especially the development team, is the role of the ScrumMaster or coach in an agile context.
+Secondly, helping people bond, especially the development team, is the role of the ScrumMaster or coach in an agile context.
 You should therefore be careful not to take on responsibilities that belong to others and that may overwhelm you, as I describe in more detail in my post Every Great Product Owner Needs a Great ScrumMaster.

 The Democratic Product Manager